honglu2875/weirdonetworks/README.md

 The second question is geometric.
 A group acting on the input data and we need to answer what the best way to have a "network" that already incorporates the symmetry.
 There are a lot of studies done (enlarge the training set, graph neural networks, parameter sharing, etc.), but they have a bit of ad hoc flavor and perhaps we have not exhausted all the useful solutions yet.
 Enlarging the training set by sampling/generating the group orbits is the industry standard.
 But is the whole network "stable" under the group action (|| F(gx) - F(x) || < epsilon) for *arbitrary* input?
 Without intrinsic structural reasons, my guess is that the training set needs to be sufficiently big (and the network might not be sufficiently overparametrized?) and very well-distributed.

 The networks:

-I love MLP and will stick to MLP most of the time!
-Here we go!
+(note: the following models are mathematically equivalent to raw MLP models.
+The question is whether the domain knowledge about symmetry helps, and whether the networks are born stable under the symmetry.)

 ## 1. Quadratic (or higher degree) MLP
 The idea is very straightforward.
-It is a raw implementation of the invariant theory.
+It is a raw application of the invariant theory.
 Suppose the input is [x_1,x_2,...,x_n], we first generate all degree-d monomials [x_{i_1}...x_{i_d}] and then feed it through MLP.
 Why?
 If there is a compact group G acting on the variables x_1,...,x_n, the ring of invariants will be finitely generated, and they will (universally) approximate G-invariant functions under reasonable conditions.
 By using all the degree-d monomials, the hope is that it also "learns" the invariant functions (need experiments.
 May not work!).
 But starting with simple MLP, as they are piecewise linear, there is no guarantee that the network will be "stable" in whatever sense under the group action when it sees a piece of unseen data.

 Need experiment
 - whether the network is able to "choose" invariant polynomials